|

 February is one of the most rewarding months to plan your trip to Iceland.
 Nestled well into winter, it brings a compelling mix of extended daylight for sightseeing and long nights for aurora hunting, along with unique cultural traditions you won’t experience at any other time of year.

-In this guide, we explain why February is a standout month to visit Iceland, what to expect from nature y a las culture, and how to make the most of your winter adventure.
+In this guide, we explain why February is a standout month to visit Iceland, what to expect from nature and culture, and how to make the most of your winter adventure.

 Why February Stands Out